ntomsic/algorithms/report.md

 ## Requirements for the new feature or requirements affected by functionality being refactored

+#### Title: Low Pylint score

+#### Title: Tree planting algorithm

+#### Title: Least amount of perfect squares algorithm

+Correct result for perfect squares
+The first requirement is that the algorithm works for perfect square input.

+The second requirement is that the agorithm works for four squares in accordance to [Lagrange's four-square theorem](https://en.wikipedia.org/wiki/Lagrange%27s_four-square_theorem).

+The third requirement is that the algorithm works for three squares in accordance to [Legendre's three-square theorem](https://en.wikipedia.org/wiki/Legendre%27s_three-square_theorem).

+The fourth requirement is that the algorithm works for two perfect squares.

+The final requirement is that all tests pass.

 Optional (point 3): trace tests to requirements.

 ## Code changes